Asaroz/BE-Security-Fullstack-Back/README.md

 ## TODO

-- proper controllers for improved routing and clarity
+- add proper controllers for improved routing and clarity
-- more secure endpoints for functionality
+- add more secured endpoints for functionality
-- a separate folder for middleware
+- add a separate folder for middleware
+- add validation and sanitation for *all* endpoints